Architecture Fringe 2025

 Additional Location Info

 Venue has level access in to the gallery space, and an accessible toilet.
-Full accessibility information can be found on the Custom Lane website.
+Full accessibility information and the safe space policy can be found on the Custom Lane website.

 Supporters